Barber/Cosmetology 2015 Renewal Click here for the 2015 Barber/Cosmetology FAQs

 Click here to Print License/Credential

 Uniform Commercial Building Code Update 2013 Act 270 established the Wisconsin Uniform Commercial Building Code, while allowing municipalities to grandfather fire detection, prevention, and suppression ordinances.Click here for more information and a list of grandfathered ordinances.

-Removal of Component Submittal Fee Beginning February 1, 2015, DSPS will no longer charge a $100 plan entry fee for components submitted after the initial building plan has been submitted.
+Removal of Component Submittal Fee Beginning February 1, 2015, DSPS will no longer charge a $100 plan entry fee for structural components submitted after the initial building plan has been submitted.
 If submitted with a current building project, there is a minimum $100 submittal fee.
 If submitted as a follow up to a previously submitted plan there is no additional fee.